-Two algorithms for real-time identification of impact parameters (i.e. impact mass and velocity) have been developed and verified experimentally and numerically: "peak-to-peak" approach and "response map" approach.
+Two algorithms for real-time identification of impact parameters (i.e. impact mass and velocity) have been developed and verified experimentally and numerically.
 Both methods operate in real-time and enable identification during the initial milliseconds of impact.
-It makes them useful for potential future applications in adaptive impact absorbing systems since non of them requires the sensors located in the impacting object.
+It makes them useful for potential future applications in adaptive impact absorbing systems since non of then requires the sensors located in the impacting object.